Camzcamz/EXTminus23andMe/README.md

 In the wiki, you'll find the steps, data, and code.

-As a case, we evaluate the quality and suitability of the externalzing summary statsitics without 23andMe data.
+As a case, we evaluate the quality and suitability of the externalizing summary statsitics ([`Linnér et al., 2021`](https://www.nature.com/articles/s41593-021-00908-3)) without 23andMe data.